Art, Music, Design

 You also have various options with regard to your degree when you pick a music pedagogy degree programme.
 Depending on the place of study and type of higher education institution, you can study music pedagogy as a major or minor subject at Bachelor’s level, as a major subject at Master’s level or as a sub-subject as part of a teacher training programme.

 To finance your studies in Germany, you should also find out about scholarships.
 There are many different scholarship programmes and excellent grades are not the only deciding factor.
-You can learn more about scholarships and find suitable programmes directly on My GUIDE.
+You can learn more about scholarships here and find suitable programmes directly on My GUIDE.

 Dual study programmes or part-time study formats are very rare in this field of study in Germany.
-In the case of part-time studies, you should expect a longer duration of study, for example, a Master’s programme lasts a total of eight semesters.

 In addition to the classical pedagogical areas such as music education institutes, higher education institutions and music or adult education centres, music educators nowadays also work in museums or cultural associations and societies.
 Advertising agencies or institutions for youth or senior citizen work are also potential career options.